ebzzry/ebzzry.github.io/src/en/human.md

 trick is not to look directly at the eyes, but somewhere between the bridge, or just a centimeter around the line where the eyebrows meet.
 To make it more engaging, briefly look on the sides, or downwards, then go back to the eye area.
-Do not, however, look at other parts of a person’s body during this process—it may signal to them that you are not paying attention to what he is saying.
+Do not, however, look at other parts of a person’s body during this process—it may signal to them that you are not paying attention to what they are saying.

 <a name="miscellany">Miscellany</a>